na-na-hi/renget/archive/wgrentry.md

 # The /wg/ Rentry
--> *"OP is a faggot, and proud of it." - Anonymous* <-
+-> *"Nice quotes go here." - Anonymous* <-
 __________________________________________________________________________________________________________________________________________________________________

 **Note to whoever's baking:** You'll need up to four images.
-Since you're the one who's baking, they can be whatever you want; just make sure they're about chuubas, they have some sort of theme (ex. all pics of Mel, all pics of Botan, all pics of Umisea members, etc.), and they're not NSFW.
-There will always be three instances alluding to the poster's homosexuality at any given time.
-Any more or less than that means the thread is not legit.
+Since you're the one who's baking, they can be whatever you want; just make sure they're about chuubas, they have some sort of theme (ex. all pics of Mel, all pics of Botan, all pics of Umisea members, etc.), and they're not NSFW (and/or coombait).
 That's one image for the OP, and two for the Story Anchor and Story Recap.
 You'll need the extra image for the /wg/ Contest anchor if there's a contest going on.

-Also, **personalize the filenames of your images, especially the OP image**.
+Also, when linking the new thread (You) baked to the previous thread, **tell us about a story you wrote** or a story you read (if you're a reader).
+We have ways of verifying that stuff.
 The clearer you can make it that the thread was made by a person and not a bot, the better.
+If you want to go further, you can even **personalize** the OP and anchors using the stuff here as a guideline.
 We're fighting against literal machines here, son.
 If you ever fancied yourself being John Connor, now's your chance.
 Good luck!

 One last thing.
 Please always double check the spelling of the Rentry link!
 It's https://rentry.org/**wgrentry**, not wg*renty*, or wgren*tyr*, or something else.
 Fake links may crop up sometime in the future.
 Don't buy fakes!
 Buy the original!
 Buy https://rentry.org/**wgrentry**.